MAT4IsGay/BloonsTD6-Mod-Helper/README.md

 - More

 ## Future plans
 The API already has a lot of features added, however it's no where near done.
-The goal is to make this a universal mod helper for btd6.
-To achieve this goal many features need to be added
+My goal is to make this a universal mod helper for btd6 so there's still a ton of work ahead.